PACE-challenge/pacechallenge.org/2022/tracks.md

 In case of a tie, the winner is determined by the time required to solve all instances.

+**Download:**
+You can download the public instances for the exact track [here](https://heibox.uni-heidelberg.de/d/6884ee58a1df4457a00a/).

 ## Heuristic Track

 Your submission should find a feedback vertex set (see also the [problem description](/2022/directed-fvs/)) within 10 minutes.